-Overview of Fundraising Plans for FY 21/22
+Overview of Fundraising Plans for FY 22/23

-We will continue our fundraising with the annual Gift of Education campaign to run as a digital fundraiser again in 2021.
-Building on the wonderful partner support we have received this year, we will be exploring innovative and engaging new ways to raise funds and awareness with our partners.
+We will continue our fundraising with the annual Gift of Education campaign in 2022/2023.
+Building on the extended partner support we have received this year, we will be exploring innovative and engaging new ways to raise funds and awareness with our partners.